All Episodes

 What's more, in the dark halls of Abu Ghraib and the detention cells of Guantanamo, we have compromised our most precious values.

-The same old, same old, same old playbook song.
+Yada, yada, yada, the same old, same old, same old playbook song.

 We're destroying our image around the world.

-The president would have us believe that every bomb in Baghdad is part of Al Qaeda's war against us, not an Iraqi civil war.
+The president would have us believe that every bomb in Baghdad is part of al-Qaeda's war against us, not an Iraqi civil war.

-He elevates Al Qaeda in Iraq, which didn't exist before our invasion, and overlooks the people who hit us on 9-11, who are training new recruits in Pakistan right now.
+He elevates al-Qaeda in Iraq, which didn't exist before our invasion, and overlooks the people who hit us on 9-11, who are training new recruits in Pakistan right now.

 He is fighting the war that the terrorists want us to fight.